Three Society medals displayed in wooden boxes.

 Murchison Award

-Professor Anoop Nayak – for publications judged to contribute most to geographical science in preceding recent years.
+Professor Anoop Nayak – for publications that have contributed significantly to geographical science.

 Stefan Bouzaroviski headshot.